 \section{Abstract}

-Shock acceleration is considered one of the most important mechanisms of astrophysical energetic particles' acceleration.
-In this work, we calculate large amount of test charged particles' trajectories accurately in a parallel shock with magnetic turbulence.
-We investigate energetic particles' acceleration mechanisms by calculating particles' energy and flux evolution with time.
-From simulations we obtain double power-law energy spectra with the bend-over energy increasing as a function of time.
-With the mean accelerating time and averaged momentum change during each cycle of particles crossing of shock from diffusive shock acceleration model, a time differential equation for the maximum of shock accelerated energy $E_{acc}$ can be approximately obtained following Drury.
-We assume the bend-over energy as $E_{acc}$.
-It is found that the model of the bend-over energy generally agrees with the simulations, and that the bend-over energy model with our non-linear diffusion theory, NLGCE-F, performs better than that with the classic quasi-linear theory, QLT.
+Shock acceleration is considered one of the most important mechanisms for the acceleration of astrophysical energetic particles.
+In this work, we calculate the trajectories of a large number of test charged particles accurately in a parallel shock with magnetic turbulence.
+We investigate the time evolution of the accelerated-particle energy spectrum in the downstream of the shock in order to understand the acceleration mechanism of energetic particles. \textbf{From simulation results we obtain power-law energy spectra with a bend-over energy, $E_0$, increasing with time.} With the particle mean acceleration time and mean momentum change during each cycle of the shock crossing from diffusive shock acceleration model (following Drury), a time-dependent differential equation for the maximum energy, $E_{acc}$, of particles accelerated at the shock, can be approximately obtained.
+We assume the theoretical bend-over energy as $E_{acc}$.
+It is found that the bend-over energy from simulations agrees well with the theoretical bend-over energy using the non-linear diffusion theory, NLGCE-F, in contrast to that using the classic quasi-linear theory (QLT).